Company

 Green Loan Principles

-Macquarie issued a loan under the Green Loan Principles.
+Macquarie has issued two loans under the Green Loan Principles since 2018

 Taskforce on Nature-related Financial Disclosures